I received an email this morning that said:

 Let’s take an example of their current cost base calculation on the block of land that they are currently holding and looking at marketing effectively off the plans with 3D renders of the proposed development.

 To buy the land in that area costs around 1M plus costs – so if it was purchased with a standard 20/80% split of equity and bank funding – then their land alone is costing them around $4,200 per month (calculation done at ANZ calculator http://www.anz.com/personal/home-loans/calculators-tools/calculate-repayments/ at their rate of 4.79% – so most likely it’s higher than this).
 Then if they haven’t started constructing – but they have spent money on plans and permits and other costs – so already this project is costing them thousands of dollars per month in holding costs.

 This is a calculation for a small project – on larger sites, it’s considerably more expensive and hence much riskier to go to a 3D supplier, get the brief together and then turn around and go elsewhere because of a couple of hundred dollars difference.

 Spot the Difference

-It is clearly a computer rendering with a cheerful blue sky but otherwise without much lifestyle elements, texture detail, scenery elements to invite the prospective purchasers into the development.
+It is clearly a computer rendering with a cheerful blue sky but otherwise without many lifestyle elements, texture detail, scenery elements to invite the prospective purchasers into the development.
 A pretty poor attempt at landscaping, lack of realistic shadows, concrete textures looking blotchy and the list goes on.

-Compare this to a render below:
+Compare this to one of our 3D renders below: